- 1 What is a Debt Relief Order?

 Contact each of your creditors and get an up-to-date balance figure for your debt.
 Provide these figures to your approved intermediary who will file your application and provide you with a paper copy.

-Stage 5 – Approving your DRO
+Stage 5 – Approval

 The Insolvency Service and official receiver will review your application and decide whether or not to approve it.